Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 Some dependencies, on certain platforms, must be compiled by the superbuild, and for them there is no option to use a system version.

 ### Windows dependencies <a name="windows-dependencies"></a>
-- cmake version 3.7.2 is confirmed to work (lower versions may not work, higher versions will work), cmake is available at <https://cmake.org/>
+- **CMake version 3.7.2** is confirmed to work (lower versions may not work, higher versions will work), cmake is available at <https://cmake.org/>.
-- ninja version 1.8.2 or higher, available at <https://github.com/ninja-build/ninja/releases>.
+- **ninja version 1.8.2** or higher, available at <https://github.com/ninja-build/ninja/releases>.
 There is no installer for this tool.
-You must extract the binary ninja.exe from ninja-win.zip and place it inside a directory that is inside your %PATH% environnement variable, such as C:\\Windows
+You must extract the binary *ninja.exe* from *ninja-win.zip* and place it inside a directory that is inside your `%PATH%` environnement variable, such as `C:\Windows`.
-- Microsoft Visual Studio **14** (2015) **Express** ("Desktop").
+- **Microsoft Visual Studio** ***14*** (2015) **Express** ("Desktop").
 You can use this link to download the installer: <http://go.microsoft.com/fwlink/?LinkId=615464> This installer is pretty simple (no special options).
-- git: we recommand using "Git for Windows" available at <https://gitforwindows.org/>
+- **git**: we recommand using "Git for Windows" available at <https://gitforwindows.org/>.
-- Qt 5.10.0 *(this dependency will be built automatically in the future)*.
+- **Qt 5.10.0** *(this dependency will be built automatically in the future)*.
 You can download the installer here: <http://download.qt.io/new_archive/qt/5.10/5.10.0/qt-opensource-windows-x86-5.10.0.exe>.
 When installing you can keep the suggested installation path.
-Here is a walkthrough of the installer:  click "Next" > "Skip" > "Next" > keep default install path (advised) and click "Next" > Unfold "Qt" then unfold "Qt 5.10.0" and tick "**MSVC 2015 64-bits**" then click "Next" > "Next" > "Install" > wait for it to install then click "Next" > untick "Launch Qt Creator" and click "Finish"
+Here is a walkthrough of the installer:  click "Next" > "Skip" > "Next" > keep default install path (advised) and click "Next" > Unfold "Qt" then unfold "Qt 5.10.0" and tick "**MSVC 2015 64-bits**" then click "Next" > "Next" > "Install" > wait for it to install then click "Next" > untick "Launch Qt Creator" and click "Finish".
-- (only for packaging) NSIS version 3.04 is confirmed to work, NSIS is available at <https://nsis.sourceforge.io/Download>
+- [only for packaging] **NSIS version 3.04** is confirmed to work, NSIS is available at <https://nsis.sourceforge.io/Download>.

 ### Windows build instructions <a name="windows-build-instructions"></a>

-1. clone LidarView's source code repository to a directory of your chosing, for example:
+1. Create or go to a work directory where you will save LidarView sources and build directories.

     `cd <work-directory>`

+    * **The path to this directory must be short** because Windows has limitations on the maximum length of file paths and commands.
+Since this directory name will appear lots of times, it can quickly reach the maximum limit.
+To overcome this issue, we strongly suggest that you use a directory close to the root of a drive, like `C:\` or `C:\LV\`.

+2. Clone LidarView's source code repository to a directory of your chosing, for example:

     `git clone <git url to LidarView repository> --recursive LV-src`

-    * You will have to know the path to this directory for step 5.
-    * Moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 5. and 6.)
+    * Moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 6. and 7.).
     * **The path to this directory must be short** because Windows has limitations on the maximum length of file paths and commands.
-We suggest that you clone the sources at the root of a drive, like `C:\LV-src`.
+We strongly suggest that you clone the sources close to the root of a drive, like `C:\LV-src`.

-2. create a new directory to store the build.
+3. Create a new directory to store the build.

     `mkdir <work-directory>\LV-build`

-    * You can use the Windows file explorer to create this directory
+    * You can use the Windows file explorer to create this directory.
-    * **This directory must not be inside the LidarView source code directory**
+    * **This directory must not be inside the LidarView source code directory**.
     * **The path to this directory must be short** because Windows has limitations on the maximum length of file paths and commands.
-We suggest that you use a directory at the root of a drive, like `C:\LV-build`.
+We strongly suggest that you use a directory close to the root of a drive, like `C:\LV-build`.

-3. open the appropriate command prompt:
+4. Open the appropriate command prompt:

     `Windows Start Menu > Visual Studio 2015 > "VS2015 x86 x64 Cross Tools Command Prompt"`

-    * tip: for the next steps it is possible to copy a command and then past it inside the prompt with shift+insert or right-click
+    * *Tip*: for the next steps it is possible to copy a command and then paste it inside the prompt with `shift+insert` or `right-click`.
-    * this command prompt has some environnement variables set correctly to allow building (compiler path, etc)
+    * This command prompt has some environnement variables correctly set to allow building (compiler path, etc).
-    * alternatively it is possible to use a standard cmd.exe windows prompt (in which Administrative priviledges should not be enabled for security) by entering the command: `"C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" x86_amd64`
+    * Alternatively it is possible to use a standard *cmd.exe* windows prompt (in which Administrative priviledges should not be enabled for security) by entering the command: `"C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" x86_amd64`.

-4. inside the command prompt, go to the build directory you created in step 3 by entering the command
+5. Inside the command prompt, go to the build directory you created in step 3 by entering the command

     `cd /d "<work-directory>\LV-build"`

     * Adapt the path to your own build directory created in step 3.
-    * `/d` is allows to `cd` to a directory that is not on the same drive as your current path
+    * `/d` allows to `cd` to a directory that is not on the same drive as your current path.

-5. inside the command prompt configure the build by entering:
+6. Inside the command prompt configure the build by entering:

     `cmake <work-directory>\LV-src\Superbuild -GNinja -DCMAKE_BUILD_TYPE=Release -DUSE_SYSTEM_qt5=True -DQt5_DIR="C:/Qt/Qt5.10.0/5.10.0/msvc2015_64/lib/cmake/Qt5"`

-    * Take note that this command mentions the subdirectory "Superbuild" inside the source directory and not the source directory itself.
+    * Note that this command mentions the subdirectory "*Superbuild*" inside the source directory and not the source directory itself.
-    * Take note that the Qt5_DIR path must use **forward slashes** (like if it was an Unix PATH), because MSVC would otherwise take "\\Q" as a build option.
+    * Note that the `Qt5_DIR` path must use **forward slashes** (like if it was an Unix PATH), because MSVC would otherwise take `\\Q` as a build option.
     * If you changed the default Qt installation path, you will have to adapt this command.
-    * You can use absolute or relative path to point to the LidarView source directory.
+    * You can use absolute or relative path to point to the LidarView source directory, but be sure to adapt its path to the directory created step 2.
     * Should you want to build in RelWithDebInfo mode (in order to attach a debugger for instance), replace "Release" by "RelWithDebInfo".
     * This command should show no errors, else they must be fixed.

-6. inside the command prompt, start building by entering:
+7. Inside the command prompt, start building by entering:

     `ninja`

     * Building from scratch can take from 45 minutes to 3 hours depending on your hardware.
     * By default ninja will use all cores on your machine, but you can restrict the number of cores used by using `ninja -jN` (replace N by the number of cores to use).

-7. if you modified only LidarView and want to rebuild incrementally (incrementaly = only modified files are rebuilded), enter the commands:
+8. If you modified only LidarView and want to rebuild incrementally (incrementally = only modified files are rebuilt), enter the commands:

-    `cd common-superbuild/lidarview/build`
+    `cd <work-directory>\LV-build\common-superbuild\lidarview\build`

     `ninja install`

     * Incremental builds are much faster than the first build.
-    * it is also possible to run `ninja` from the top of the build directory like you did the first time, but that will take longer because all dependencies are checked for changes
+    * It is also possible to run `ninja` from the top of the build directory like you did the first time, but that will take longer because all dependencies are checked for changes.

-8. if you checkout a new branch you will need to update all submodules :
+9. If you checkout a new branch you will need to update all submodules :

     `git checkout <branch>`